LADY IN THE PEW

 "Yeah, well," Keith said, tossing his keys into the bowl by the counter.
 "Monks don’t drink this much."

 They poured a nightcap—whiskey for him, a splash of wine for her—and settled on the couch.
-She looked around the apartment like she was taking inventory, and when her eyes came back to him, there was a glint there.
+She looked around the place like she was taking inventory, and when her eyes came back to him, there was a glint there.

 "Bible study," she said suddenly, her lips curling into a half-smile.